sevmorris/macback-m1/README.md

 # Steps to set up a new macOS machine

-1) Run strap using either of the following methods:
+1) Run [Strap](https://macos-strap.herokuapp.com/) using either of the following methods:

 ```